Yuxinn-J/Scenimefy/anime_dataset/README.md

     - Your name: https://drive.google.com/drive/folders/11ZVj2VZtpaFDULsxquB-Fxc9zEBYodXv
     - Weathering with You: https://drive.google.com/drive/u/0/folders/1b00Z4sXYbImU0MjKHk5j2VlJJXpcGSqd

-- Extract frames from the downloaded movies through the following code:
+- Extract frames from the downloaded movies use the following script:
     ```python
     cd anime_dataset

-    python frame_extract.py frameList.json path/to/movie/folder path/to/save/extracted/data
+    python frame_extract.py frameList.json path/to/movie/folder path/to/save/extracted/data --crop
     ```
-    a total of 2620 images (1720x1080) from the 9 Shinkai movies should be obtained.
+    - `--crop`: Optional.
+Use this flag to enable cropping and save frames the same folder.
+If not specific, original frames will be saved in separate folders named after each movie.

-- Perform any necessary post-processing, e.g., cropping, to tailor the dataset to your specific requirements.
+- Perform any necessary post-processing, e.g., resizing or cropping, to tailor the dataset to your specific requirements.

 ----
 - All the things that need to be done in the future.